 Our future capital requirements will be substantial and will depend on many factors, including our ability to obtain alliance, collaboration and technology license agreements, the amount and timing of payments under such agreements, the level and timing of our research and development expenditures, market acceptance of our products, the resources we devote to developing and supporting our products and other factors.
 Our capital requirements will also be affected by any expenditures we make in connection with license agreements and acquisitions of and investments in complementary technologies and businesses.
 We expect to devote substantial capital resources to continue our research and development efforts, to expand our support and product development activities, and for other general corporate activities.
-We believe that our current unrestricted cash and investment balances and cash and revenues we expect to derive from drug discovery alliances, target validation collaborations, government grants and contracts, and technology licenses will be sufficient to fund our operations for approximately the next two years.
-During or after this period, if cash generated by operations is insufficient to satisfy our liquidity requirements, we will need to sell additional equity or debt securities or obtain additional credit arrangements.
-Additional financing may not be available on terms acceptable to us or at all.
-The sale of additional equity or convertible debt securities may result in additional dilution to our stockholders.
+We believe that our current unrestricted cash and investment balances and cash and revenues we expect to derive from drug discovery alliances, target validation collaborations, government grants and contracts, and technology licenses will be sufficient to fund our operations for approximately the next eighteen months.
+During or after this period, if cash generated by operations is insufficient to satisfy our liquidity requirements, we will need to sell additional equity or convertible debt securities may result in additional dilution to our stockholders.